-Dr. Fatma Kaplan is the CEO/CSO of Pheronym and an accomplished scientist with experience in both biology and chemistry.
+Dr. Fatma Kaplan is the co-founder, CEO/CSO of Pheronym and Activate Berkeley Fellow & Berkeley Lab Affiliate Cyclotron Road Cohort 2021.
+She is an entrepreneur and accomplished scientist with experience in both biology and chemistry.
 She has a Ph.D. in Plant Molecular and Cellular Biology and postdoctoral training in Natural Product Chemistry with a focus on isolating biologically active compounds.
-Dr. Kaplan discovered the first sex pheromone of the nematode Caenorhabditis elegans and published in Nature.
+Dr. Kaplan discovered the first sex pheromone of the nematode Caenorhabditis elegans and published in Nature in 2008.
 Then she discovered that pheromones regulate other behaviors in both parasitic and beneficial nematodes.
+Dr. Kaplan conducted the first agricultural biocontrol experiment in Space at the International Space Station in 2020.
 She has very high impact publications and her dissertation was cited in textbooks within 5 years of publication.
 Dr. Kaplan worked as a scientist at NASA, the National Magnetic Field Laboratory and the US Department of Agriculture – Agricultural Research Service.
 Dr. Kaplan co-founded Pheronym to bring nematode pheromone technology to the market.
 Dr. Kaplan believes that nematode pheromone technology will provide effective, non-toxic pest control for farmers and gardeners.
 Keep reading

-Mr. Karl Cameron Schiller is the co-founder and COO of Pheronym.
-He is an experienced entrepreneur with BA in economics and MS in pharmacy healthcare management.
-Prior to Pheronym, he co-founded Kaplan Schiller research LLC. and volunteered as president of a not for profit organization where he managed 5 people team.
-In addition, he was a freelance consultant in pharmaceutical product development, cost-effectiveness analysis, modeling, and statistical analysis.
+Mr. Karl Cameron Schiller is the co-founder, COO of Pheronym and Activate Berkeley Fellow & Berkeley Lab Affiliate Cyclotron Road Cohort 2021.
+He is an experienced entrepreneur with BA in economics and M.Sc in pharmaceutical economics.
+Prior to Pheronym, he co-founded Kaplan Schiller Research LLC. and volunteered as president of a not-for-profit organization where he managed 5 people team.
+In addition, he was a consultant in pharmaceutical product development, cost-effectiveness analysis, modeling, and statistical analysis.
 His clients include the University of Florida, the University of Alabama, Florida Medicaid, and Pfizer.
 Keep reading